Albee-Jay/css-project-page/README.md

 See the live project here: https://albee-jay.github.io/css-project-page/

-I welcome any and all comments or advice to help me make this project better.
-Thaank you, Albee-Jay
+I welcome and appreciate any and all comments or help to make this project better.
+Thank You, Albee-Jay.